EOEPCA/document-processing/docs/oa/getting-started/quick-start.md

 cd dev-platform-eoap/
 ```

-## Run the _Mastering Earth Observation Application Packaging with CWL_ module on minikube with:
+## Run the _OGC API Processes with ZOO Project_ module on minikube with:

 ```
 cd ogc-api-processes-with-zoo